 Sister Marilyn Kesler has been a beloved figure across the Mount Mary community for decades.
-During her time as an undergraduate student, Sister found ways in which to embrace opportunities for personal and professional growth, and to model the values and traditions of the School Sisters of Notre Dame.
+During her time as an undergraduate student, Sister found ways in which to embrace opportunities for personal and professional growth and to model the values and traditions of the School Sisters of Notre Dame.

 Upon returning to campus in 1981, Sister Marilyn began as the Director of Residence Life, as well as serving as an adjunct professor of education, preparing the educators of tomorrow.
 Remaining involved with Mount Mary while serving in the role of Provincial Leader for the School Sisters of Notre Dame's Milwaukee Province, Sister was the driving force behind many improvements across campus.

-Leading the charge for the development of the Gerhardinger Center, which houses Mount Mary's science program, Sister Marilyn was integral in expanding the opportunities for our students to learn in state-of-the-art facilities, under the guidance of amazing faculty. the Bloechel Center, Mount Mary's athletics facility was also a project moved forward by Sister Marilyn in collaboration with former MMU President, Dr. Patricia O'Donoghue and the dedicated members of the Board of Trustees.
+Leading the charge for the development of the Gerhardinger Center, which houses Mount Mary's science programs, Sister Marilyn was integral in expanding the opportunities for our students to learn in state-of-the-art facilities, under the guidance of amazing faculty.
+The Bloechel Center, Mount Mary's athletics facility was also a project moved forward by Sister Marilyn in collaboration with former MMU President, Dr. Patricia O'Donoghue and the dedicated members of the Board of Trustees.

 Returning from a sabbatical (ahead of schedule), at the request of President O'Donoghue, Sister Marilyn began her formal role as an ambassador of the University.
-Whether serving as a connector between students and alums, deepening support from the community or serving as a lead fundraiser, Sister's impact can still be felt across campus and beyond to this day.
-Armed with an unrivaled ability to make people feel not only included, but appreciated, Sister has maintained long-lasting relationships with students, alums, faculty & staff, administration and members of the Board of Trustees; she is a trusted advisor, and friend to many.
+Whether serving as a connector between students and alums, deepening support from the community, or serving as a lead fundraiser, Sister's impact can still be felt across campus and beyond to this day.
+Armed with an unrivaled ability to make people feel not only included, but appreciated, Sister has maintained long-lasting relationships with students, alums, faculty & staff, administration, and members of the Board of Trustees.
+She is a trusted advisor and friend to many.

-Having served most recently as part of the Alumnae & Donor Relations team, Sister Marilyn has secured some of Mount Mary's largest donations and grown the Fidelis Society, Mount Mary's planned giving society, leaps and bounds.
+Having served most recently as part of the Alumnae & Donor Relations team, Sister Marilyn has secured some of Mount Mary's largest donations and grown the Fidelis Society, Mount Mary's planned giving society by leaps and bounds.
 Her passion for educational opportunities for women and love for Mount Mary is evident; the community is certainly better for having known and loved her.

 Emma Daisy Gertel '08

 Beginning a new adventure, Daisy began a journey of entrepreneurship and creative flexibility.
-Whether partaking in a group mural curation at Bayshore Town Center, designing beautiful works of art shared at the Michigan Festival of the Arts or personalized pieces showcasing the strength and softness of women, Daisy has found her calling, and is proudly pursuing her passion.
-Most recently joining Artist Uprising, an organization that works to connect artists and creators with brands and businesses, Daisy is putting her business prowess, and creative talents to good use as their Creative Director of Art Curation.
+Whether partaking in a group mural curation at Bayshore Town Center, designing beautiful works of art shared at the Michigan Festival of the Arts, or personalized pieces showcasing the strength and softness of women, Daisy has found her calling, and is proudly pursuing her passion.
+Most recently joining Artist Uprising, an organization that works to connect artists and creators with brands and businesses, Daisy is putting her business prowess and creative talents to good use as their Creative Director of Art Curation.

 A forever advocate of supporting women and a talented artist, Daisy's indelible mark is felt in communities across the nation.